The District has published a new

-The District's Permits and Engineering Division evaluates and issues
+Our Permits and Engineering Division evaluates and issues air quality

-air quality permits to ensure that proposed new and modified
+permits to ensure that proposed new and modified commercial and

-commercial and industrial equipment and operations comply with air
+industrial equipment and operations comply with air pollution control

-pollution control laws.
-Permits are required for any operation or
+laws.
+Permits are required for any operation or equipment capable of

 Engineering also prepares stationary source emission inventories, implements air toxic emissions inventory and control programs, and evaluated special projects that may impact air quality.